 Workers’ compensation coverage would apply in the following situation:

-An employee of a carpentry firm in Rehoboth Beach is injured after falling while repairing a deck at a vacation home.
-The business owner’s workers’ comp insurance helps cover the employee’s medical bills and a portion of lost wages depending on the nature of the injury.
+An employee of a carpentry firm in Bethany Beach is injured in a fall while repairing a deck at a vacation home.
+The business owner’s workers’ comp insurance could help cover the employee’s medical bills and pay a portion of lost wages if the worker needed time off to recuperate.

-No matter how carefully you run your business, there’s always a chance that a client could blame you for a mistake that results in financial losses.
+No matter how carefully you run your business, there’s always a chance that a client could blame you for a mistake that resulted in financial losses.
 If this happened, professional liability coverage, also called E&O or errors and omissions insurance, could benefit your business.

 Learn more about insurance options in the states where you work.